Do you spend the entire night on the bed while turning sides and struggle to find the right comfy posture?

 - Unable to induce sleep even after a tiring day.

-- Waking up in the morning before planned time.
+- Waking up in the morning before the planned time.

 - Unable to restore somnolence once sleep is broken at an unplanned time.

-- Tendency to forget the most common things—a weak memory.
+- A tendency to forget the most common things—a weak memory.

 2. Sleep Apnea

-Obstructive sleep apnea is the second most pervasive sleep disorder which has victimized almost 1 million people.
-This disorder can be explained as a state when the affected individual stops breathing for several seconds during the sleep due to blockage in the upper respiratory system.
-In such case, the brain can’t stay in the rest mode and partially awakens to transmit signals to the respiratory system to regulate the breathing by forcing lungs to apply excessive pressure through the windpipe and gasp for the required oxygen.
+Obstructive sleep apnea is the second most pervasive sleep disorder, which affects almost 1 million people across the globe.
+Particularly, this disorder causes an interval of no breathing for several seconds during sleep.
+In general, air blockage in the upper respiratory system leads to such intervals.
+In this case, the brain can’t stay in the rest mode and partially awakens to transmit signals to the respiratory system.
+This helps regulate the breathing by forcing lungs to apply excessive pressure through the windpipe and gasp for the required oxygen.

 Such partial blockage of the windpipe often results in snoring and an occasional full blockage of the air passage.
 It may result in complete cessation of breathing followed by chocking sounds as breathing resumes.